-There are various ways contractors can set up their own limited companies; via an accountant (a popular way), via a company formations agent, or direct with Companies House.
+There are several ways to set up your own limited company; via an accountant (a popular way), via a company formations agent, or direct with Companies House.

 1. Companies House – Web Incorporation

-The standard registration fee to set up a company is just £15 for the ‘standard’ Companies House web incorporation service, and £40 if you submit a paper application.
+The standard registration fee to set up a company is just £15 for the ‘standard’ Companies House web incorporation service, which takes up to 24 hours to turnaround.
+You can pay via credit card, debit card or Paypal.

 Using the web incorporation service, you will need to fill in several online forms which together make up Form IN01 (including company director details, the company’s registered address, the company’s proposed share capital, and shareholder details).